galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 >
 {: .hands_on}

-# Pre-Processing
-Before starting the analysis, the VCF files have to be pre-processed in order to meet input requirements of the tools which we will use for the downstream analysis.

 ## Decompress VCFs
-First, we need to decompress our bgzipped VCFs, since we will use a text manipulation tool as a next step to process the VCFs.
+Finally, we need to decompress our bgzipped VCFs, since we will use a text manipulation tool as a next step to process the VCFs.
 To decompress the vcf we will use a built-in tool from galaxy, which can be accessed by manipulating the file itself in a similair fashion as changing its detected type.

 > ### {% icon hands_on %} Hands-on: Convert compressed vcf to uncompressed.
 >